melink14/rikaikun/CONTRIBUTING.md

 # Introduction

-First, thank you for considering contributing!
-It's people like you that make the open source community such a great community! 😊
+Thank you for considering contributing!
+It's people like you that make the open source community so great! 😊

 The tips and guidelines below are intended to help both contributors and maintainers respect each other's time and effect change as quickly as possible.